 What is the best time of year for a yacht charter?
 The ideal timing will be determined by the destination you choose.
 In some destinations like the Galapagos Islands, you can charter a yacht all year round.
-While other destinations like the Mediterranean and Alaska have specific seasons when yacht charters are available.
+While other destinations like the Mediterranean, Northern Europe and Alaska have specific seasons when yacht charters are available.
 Wildlife interests can also dictate the best time for your group as seasonality comes into play in many destinations, e.g. the best time to see gray whale calves in Baja, the ideal time for bear-viewing in Alaska, etc. And price may determine your group’s “best time” as well: A yacht charter during the high season will cost more than during the shoulder season or off season.
 Yacht charters during the holidays will cost the most and should be booked well over one year in advance.
 Booking early ensures the best selection of available yachts in any given destination.

 3) Determine the makeup of your group before choosing your yacht

 What size and type of yacht is best?
 That all depends on the size and makeup of your travel group.
 Charter yachts are available in a variety of sizes from 4-40 guests.
 Large groups such as family reunions or corporate events might even consider a small ship charter with 40-200 guests.